Hyedryn/elikopy/docs/installation.rst

 ---------------------------------

 UCLouvain student who wish to use ElikoPy on the CECI cluster can use the existing installation present in the pilab project directory.
-First, the following line needs to be added to our *.bash_profile*.
+First, the following line needs to be added to your *.bash_profile*.

 .. code-block:: none